nishanss/fantacode-login-dashboard/README.md

 ## <a name="setup">**Setup Instructions**

-Follow these steps to get the backend and frontend running on your local machine.
+Follow these steps to get the backend, frontend and Redis running on your local machine.

 ### <a name="backendsetup">**Backend Setup**